Usual tedious disclaimer:

 Xena allowed herself a smile as she re-sheathed her sword and reached out for the younger woman.
 "Diana, you've grown so much!" she exclaimed as she hugged her childhood friend.
 She pulled back for a better look, still holding Diana's shoulders.
 "Diana, you're nearly as tall as I am.
 Last time I saw you, you were barely up to my shoulder."
 Still smiling, she released the other woman, asking, "How are you doing?
 Last time I was in Amphipolis, Mother said you had just left for the Amazon village, that you have been in training there."

 Diana grinned broadly as they started walking toward Argo.
 "I'm doing great, Xena.
-I 've been with the Amazons for six months now.
+I've been with the Amazons for six months now.
 Did your mother tell you that Rebecka died?
 She had some sort of lung illness.
-Mom was nearly crazed with grief, she and Rebecka had been partners for almost all of my life you know.
+Mom was nearly crazed with grief, she and Rebecka had been partners as long as I have been alive.
 Anyway, your mother has been wonderful for my mom, making her take daily walks, stuff like that."

 "Yes, Mother did mention that Rebecka had died.
 She didn't tell me that Diedra was taking it so hard."
 Xena said.
-She anticipated it, though, since Diedra had been so composed at Rebecka's funeral.
+She had anticipated it, though, since Diedra had been so eerily composed at Rebecka's funeral.
 Xena remembered hiding out, watching the funeral, just weeks before her fateful meeting with Hercules and her turning away from her old life.
 She changed the subject, uncomfortable with not telling Diana that she had been there.
-"So, where are you headed?"
+"So, where are you headed, Diana?"
+Xena asked.

 Xena smiled indulgently as she hugged the other woman back.
 Despite the six year age difference, she and Diana had been close friends until Xena left Amphipolis.
-Xena's mother, Cyrene, had bought most of her produce from Diana's mothers, Rebecka and Diedra.
-One of Xena's earliest memories had been Diedra appearing in the inn, scruffy from travel, falling asleep at the table.
-Cyrene had sent Diedra to Rebecka's store as a grocery clerk and the women had fallen in love, marrying soon after Diana was born to Diedra, fathered by an unknown soldier.
-She broke her reverie, asking, "So, should we camp together?
-If so, we'd better start making camp pretty soon."
+Xena's mother, Cyrene, had bought most of her groceries from Diana's mothers, Rebecka and Diedra.
+"You know, Diana, one of my earliest memories is seeing your mother appearing in our inn, all scruffy from travel, falling asleep at the table.
+My mom sent her to Rebecka's store since she knew Rebecka needed a new clerk.
+I was fascinated by your mother, she taught me how to work with the sword and the staff."
+She broke her trip down memory lane asking, "So, should we camp together?
+If so, we'd better start pretty soon before the sun gets any lower."

-An hour later, Xena and Diana were still catching up over dinner.
+Later on, Xena and Diana were still catching up over dinner.
 "So, we had the soldiers surrounded and they surrendered.
-Another victory for the Amazon Nation!"
+Another victory for the Amazon Nntion!"
 Diana concluded.
 She leaned back, putting her plate beside her.
 "Hey, where's Gabrielle?
 Don't you travel with her?
 I was at the training camp when she was at the village, so I didn't get to see you, but I heard all about it."

 Xena's face darkened slightly.
 "Gabrielle has gone home for a short time.
-She froze when we were attacked one day, then felt like she should leave."
+She froze in battle, then felt like she should leave."
 Xena abruptly stopped talking and started stacking dishes.

-Xena waited until she had finished her chores, then sat near Diana, staring moodily into the fire before she answered.
+Xena ignored her friend until she had finished her chores, then abruptly sat near Diana, staring moodily into the fire.
 "I don't know.
-Diana, I don't know anything most of the time anymore.
+Diana, I don't seem to know anything most of the time anymore.
 I shouldn't be so rough on you, especially since I am glad to see you."
 She turned and looked at Diana, still shocked to see a young woman in the place of the girl she had left so many years ago.
 "It's hard to explain, Diana.
 I don't trust my feelings much."
 She tossed a stick into the fire, watching it blaze up, then, trying to be sociable again, asked, "So, what all have you done since I left to be an evil warlord?"

-Relieved that Xena was making an effort, Diana answered, "Oh, this and that.
-Mom taught me sword work after you left while Mama Rebecka taught me how to run the store.
+Relieved that Xena was at least making an effort, Diana answered, "Oh, this and that.
+Mom taught me the sword after you left while Mama Rebecka taught me how to run the store.
 We spent a lot of time with Cyrene after you left, she was pretty heartbroken at losing her children to death and desertion.
 The other kids picked on me until I took a growing spurt the winter after you left, then they left me alone.
 Mama was pretty sick for the last year of her life, so I kept the store most of the time.
-Mom was pretty broken up by Mama's death, as I told you."
-Diana looked Xena in the eyes, saying, "But funny thing, Mama told me just before she died that she dreamed that you would seek to do good, that you would enter a battle for your soul.
+Mom was pretty broken up by Mama's death."
+Diana looked Xena in the eyes, saying, "But the strangest thing was that Mama told me just before she died that she dreamed that you would seek to do good, that you would enter a battle for your soul.
 She made me promise not to tell anyone, saying that she had no idea when it would come true."

 Xena saw a flash of Rebecka saying similar words to her, when Xena had snuck into the house when Diedra and Diana were out for a short time.
 "I had no idea that Rebecka was a prophet."

 "Not usually, but she was pretty insistent that this would come to pass.
-I'm glad it did, I missed you a lot."
+I'm glad it did, I missed you a lot," Diana said wistfully.

 Xena allowed herself another smile.
 "I missed you too, little one."
 She cracked a mighty yawn, then said, "Let's get some sleep.
 I'm pretty tired."